Tuttotorna/OMNIA-RADAR/README.md

 **OMNIA-RADAR** is a **post-hoc structural opportunity detector**.

-It uses OMNIA measurements to identify zones where:
+It uses OMNIA-derived measurements to identify zones where:

 - **SEI is high** → structure is still extractable (not saturated)
 - **IRI is low** → no irreversible collapse (no lock-in)
 - **drift is controlled** → growth regime, not fragmentation

-RADAR does **not** optimize, decide, or recommend actions.
+RADAR does **not** optimize, decide, recommend, or predict outcomes.

 It measures **where growth is still structurally possible beyond OMNIA-LIMIT**.